NuGet/Home/designs/NuGet-RemoteFileService.md

 }
 ```

-On the service side, in [SearchObject.CacheBackgroundData()](https://github.com/NuGet/NuGet.Client/blob/b5b44526dea0379ebd6c8e51e8a041c06d5845ca/src/NuGet.Clients/NuGet.PackageManagement.VisualStudio/Services/SearchObject.cs#L218-L236), beyond the packageSearchMetadata caching that was already done, we call a RemoteFileService instance to AddIconToCache() and to AddLicenseToCache().
+On the service side, in [SearchObject.CacheBackgroundData()](https://github.com/NuGet/NuGet.Client/blob/b5b44526dea0379ebd6c8e51e8a041c06d5845ca/src/NuGet.Clients/NuGet.PackageManagement.VisualStudio/Services/SearchObject.cs#L218-L236), beyond the packageSearchMetadata caching that was already done, we call a NuGetRemoteFileService instance to AddIconToCache() and to AddLicenseToCache().
+These calls cause a PackageIdentity key and a URI value to be stored in a MemoryCache.

 On the client side, when trying to fetch the icon, we call RemoteFileService.GetPackageIconAsync, passing in the package identity.